StackOverflowIsBetterThanAnyAI/pico-w-clock-oled-display/README.md

 The default time format is `hh:mm:ss`, and the corresponding date format is `DD.MM.YYYY`, which can be modified in the `display.py` file.

 Every new day at 00:00:00 (can be edited in the `main.py` file), the time is synchronized again by reconnecting to the Access Point, if it is available.

+By pressing `KEY0`, the program is restarted, pressing `KEY1` leads to a termination of the process.